United Kingdom 2017/2018

 In July, Lady Hale was appointed the first woman president of the Supreme Court.
 There was only one other woman Justice at the Court, and just 28% of all court judges were women.
 Representation of ethnic minorities among judges also remained a concern; only 7% declared to be a member of an ethnic minority.

 Counter-terror and security

-In April, the UN Special Rapporteur on the rights to freedom of peaceful assembly and of association warned that the government’s approach to “non-violent extremism” risked violating both freedoms.
-In July, the Parliamentary Joint Committee for Human Rights recommended the use of existing laws rather than drafting new, unclear legislation.
+In May, the UN Special Rapporteur on the rights to freedom of peaceful assembly and of association issued a report warning that the government’s approach to “non-violent extremism” risked violating both freedoms.

 Torture and other ill-treatment

 Allegations of war crimes committed by UK armed forces in Iraq between 2003 and 2008 remained under preliminary examination by the Office of the Prosecutor of the ICC.
 On 3 December, the Office declared that there was a reasonable basis to believe that members of the UK armed forces committed war crimes within the jurisdiction of the Court against persons in their custody.
 An admissibility assessment was ongoing.

 The government continued to refuse to establish an independent public inquiry into the 1989 killing of Patrick Finucane, despite having acknowledged previously that there had been “collusion” in the case.

 Abortion remained criminalized in Northern Ireland in almost every circumstance.
 Abortion was permitted only where the life or health of the woman or girl was at risk.
 Women faced criminal prosecution for taking WHO-approved medication to induce abortions.
 To access abortions, 724 women from Northern Ireland travelled to England and Wales in 2016.